The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Introduction

-The principal result of this paper is a reduction of the problem of finding QP surfaces.
-Generally, to find a flux surface with desired properties, one has to find a particular 3D bundle of field lines, as properties such as field strength and currents depend on field lines adjacent to the flux surface.
-Remarkably, in the case of QP surfaces, it suffices to solve for the geometry of a particular 2D bundle of field lines.
-This 2D problem is not overdetermined, surprisingly simple, and can be independently used to find QP surfaces.
-To reveal the simplification, we describe the magnetic field within a moving frame formalism in \S\ref{sec: moving frame representation}.
+The outline of this paper is as follows.
+In \S\ref{sec: moving frame representation}, we describe the magnetic field within a moving frame formalism.
+This is necessary for revealing the ensuing simplification.
 Readers primarily interested in results may skip the mathematical details of this section, but should note that much of the notation used in this paper is defined there.
-In \S\ref{sec: reduced model}, we first define a local generalisation to QP surfaces, termed \textit{local QP} (LQP) surfaces.
-Then, we justify the moving frame formalism by deriving the main result, the \textit{surface equations}, which are a reduced, decoupled model for LQP surfaces.
-In \S\ref{subsec: properties of surface equations}, we sketch how the surface equations can be used to formulate a simplified surface optimisation problem for finding QP surfaces.
+In \S\ref{sec: reduced model}, we first define a local generalisation to QP surfaces, termed \textit{local QP} (LQP) surfaces --- the exact relationship to QP is discussed in \S\ref{subsec: relation to QP}.
+In \S\ref{subsec: the surface equations}, the main result is presented: a reduced, decoupled model for LQP surfaces, termed the surface equations.
+In \S\ref{subsec: properties of surface equations}, we sketch how the surface equations can be used to formulate a simplified surface optimisation problem for finding QP surfaces and in \S\ref{subsec: what is special}, we discuss the physics of what makes QP flux surfaces susceptible to this simplification.
 In \S\ref{sec: possibility of irrational QP surfaces}, we note two canonical classes of solutions: generalised helicoids, with surfaces of revolution (magnetic mirrors) as a notable subtype, and Hasimoto surfaces, which are surfaces traced out by the self-induced motion of a vortex filament.
 In the case of toroidal Hasimoto surfaces, we develop a theory of the magnetic field strength (\S\ref{subsec: field strength on Hasimoto}): we show that such surfaces in vacuum are \textit{flat mirrors} \citep{velasco2023robust_flat_mirror} and derive governing equations for the field strength.
 In \S\ref{sec: numerical verification}, the surface equations are compared with numerical magnetic field configurations optimised for QP symmetry.
-Using the surface equations, we explain the optimiser's preference for cusps, narrow pinch points, and high mirror ratios.
+We note that it is the surface equations which are directly checked, but not their application as a dimensional reduction.
+Local deviations from the surface equations correspond to where there is significant QP error (\S\ref{subsec: appearance of cusps}), anomalous parallel currents (\S\ref{subsec: non-zero parallel current}), and deviations of field lines from geodesics (\S\ref{subsec: When are Field Lines Sufficiently Geodesic}).
+Moreover, through the surface equations, we explain the prevalence of sharp cusps in these configurations (\S\ref{subsec: appearance of cusps}) and provide a possible explanation for high mirror ratios and narrow pinch points (\S\ref{subsec: high mirror ratios and narrow pinch points}) in certain types of optimized QP stellarators.